Liberia: Bank Commits U.S.$15 Million for Agro-Industrial Processing Zone

 Civil society and youth Representative, Samuel G. Wilson was concern about the manner in which the land was acquired by the government for the establishment of the Agro-Industrial Processing Zone.

-The communities embraced the idea but urged that government considers their customary land right since they have already begun the process of getting a deed.
-The communities also asked that they be given preference for job opportunities, training, and benefits when it comes to the implementation of the project.
+The communities embraced the idea, but urged that government considers their customary land right, since they already begun the process of get a deed.
+The communities also asked that they be given preference for job opportunities, training and benefits when it comes to the implementation of the project.

 Liberia Land Authority Chairman, Atty.
 J. Adams Manobah, Sr. corroborated that the Land Authority has received the deed fees from the communities requesting customary land, and advised that the communities meet with the LLA and NIC to resolve this matter.